gauravchaware/react-app-with-auth/README.md

-# star-wars
+# react-app-with-auth

-React star-wars app
+Quick start your project without westing time for authentication flow, redux, routing, linting, cssInJs.

 ## Quick Overview

  - React application containing all latest packages and started with create-react-app.
- - Contains authentication flow, search and details about star wars planets.
+ - Contains authentication flow.
  - Developed to be use as foundation and quick start for complex application.
  - Includes Eslint and Pretier with standerd configuration of Airbnb.
  - Routing, Redux, Redux-Saga, AntD.
  - Api service consumed with axios and interceptors added for global error handling.
  - Popular CssInJs used.

 ## Start an App

 To start an app, you may choose one of the following methods: